irJERAD/jerad/README.md

 # Development

 ## TODO
+- Theme
+    - [ ] Set to 1950's
+    - [ ] Create Archetype for post
+        - Start with default
+        - use features from other posts in the folder

-- Create Logo
+- Logo
-    - use picture pixel app to make small png
+    - [ ] Create: use picture pixel app to make small png
     - small picture (face), small image (boat, penguin) or initials?

 - Menu bar